Fugitive Snowden's hopes of leaving Moscow airport dashed

 DIPLOMATIC FALLOUT FROM LEAKS

-Both Russia and the United States have signalled they want to improve ties, strained by issues ranging from the Syrian conflict to Putin's treatment of opponents and Western-funded non-governmental organisations since he started a third term in 2012.
+Both Russia and the United States have signaled they want to improve ties, strained by issues ranging from the Syrian conflict to Putin's treatment of opponents and Western-funded non-governmental organizations since he started a third term in 2012.

 Putin has said Snowden must stop anti-U.S. activities.
 Snowden has said he does not regard his activities as hostile to the United States, but Kucherena said last week that he had agreed to halt such actions.